Damian Lillard Named Western Conference Player Of The Week

-Portland Trail Blazers guard Damian Lillard has been named NBA Western Conference Player of the Week for the week ending March 19, the league announced today.
+PORTLAND, Ore.
+(March 12, 2018) – Portland Trail Blazers guard Damian Lillard has been named NBA Western Conference Player of the Week for games played from March 5 to March 11, it was announced today by the league.